Key Points

 So, what should this complete transformation look like?
 Let’s start with two points of basic tool use of SQDCM boards.

-2. Determine the right metrics for the boards.
+- Determine the right metrics for the boards.
 Safety is always first.
 The metrics are presented in the name in order of priority (safety, quality, delivery, cost [sometimes inventory and/or productivity], morale – although I often move morale ahead of safety, in keeping with Toyota’s respect-for-people mantra).
 The metrics at the floor need to relate to the floor but also need to tie to company goals.

 Floor-Specific Goals

 It is important to note that not only do these goals need to be floor-specific (as opposed to company-specific), but they also need to be customer-driven.
 Each department’s customer is the next department in line.
-Is the machining department delivering product at spec, on time to assembly?
+Is the machining department delivering the product at spec, on time for assembly?
 Is shipping delivering to the delivery company in the same way?
 If the organization can deliver on time internally, corporate delivery performance will be improved.
 Likewise, each department should be managing inventory.
 Be careful not to simply manage dollars or pieces.
 Rather, the inventory goal should be reflected by inventory turns and stock-outs.
-These two metrics drive each department to control their inventory level and strive to have the right inventory on hand.
-This helps control cost at the corporate level.
+These two metrics drive each department to control its inventory level and strive to have the right inventory on hand.
+This helps control costs at the corporate level.

 Connection with Strategic Deployment